Alberto Núñez Feijóo: President of the People's Party

 In March 2022, the 20th National Congress of the People's Party was called to elect a new national party leader after the forced ousting of incumbent Pablo Casado, who had been losing support following a dispute with the President of the Community of Madrid, Isabel Díaz Ayuso.
 Feijóo put himself forward as a candidate, and was endorsed by regional PP leaders such as Ayuso, Jorge Azcón (Aragon), Alfonso Fernández Mañueco (Castile and León) and Juan Manuel Moreno (Andalusia).
 He ran unopposed as the only other prospective candidate, a 28-year-old local activist from Valencia, did not have enough verified signatures.
 He named the party's spokesperson in the Congress of Deputies, Cuca Gamarra, as the party's new Secretary General.

 During Feijóo's candidacy, the PP formed a government with Vox in the Cortes of Castile and León.
 He endorsed the coalition, but said that he would not repeat it on the national level: "sometimes it's better to lose government than win it through populism".
 As party president, Feijóo halted his predecessor's plans to sell the party headquarters on Calle de Génova.

 On 24 May 2022, Feijóo was elected by the Parliament of Galicia as senator for the region, for which he resigned his seat in the Parliament of Galicia.
+A year later, he led his party in regional and local elections.
+He attacked prime minister Pedro Sánchez of the PSOE for relying on parliamentary support from EH Bildu, a Basque nationalist party fielding 44 convicted ETA members as candidates, as well as for his government passing legislation on sexual consent that led to offenders having their sentences lowered or quashed.